KGMS: Early years

-On September 1, 1977, it switched to Adult Contemporary music and changed its call letters to KMGX.
+On September 1, 1977, it switched to adult contemporary music and changed its call letters to KMGX.
 In July 1981, it flipped to a talk radio format as KNST.
 The KNST call letters and format were moved to 790 AM in April 1993.
 Meanwhile, 940 AM changed its call letters to KWFM.
 The next year the call sign was changed to KCEE, and the station became KGMS in 2001.

 Expanded Band assignment

 On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz.
 KCEE was authorized to move from 940 kHz to 1630 kHz.

-However, KCEE never procured the construction permit needed to implement the authorization.
-The expanded band station was never built.
-It remains on 940 AM.
+However, KCEE never procured the construction permit needed to implement the authorization, so the expanded band station was never built, and KCEE remained on 940 kHz.